ncrescentini/ncrescentini.github.io/index.md

 ---
 layout: home
-title: "Nick's ePortfolio"
+title: "Nick Crescentini"
 ---

-Welcome to my ePortfolio site!
-Explore my work below:
+# Nick Crescentini - CS499 ePortfolio

+Welcome to my ePortfolio, which showcases muy CS499 Capstone Project and other work from the SNHU Computer Science Program

+---